saltkid/tbg/docs/run_command_usage.md

 ```

 ---
-### Overriding default values
+### Overriding per-path options
-This will delve on overriding default values on the config using flags.
-This
+This will delve on overriding default alignment, opacity, and stretch values.
-will also override the per-path options.
+This will also override the per-path options.

 Let's use this config:
 ```yml